maximevince/Simple-DSMR-P1-meter/README.md

 | 6 | Power ground | GND |

 **Important Notes:**
+- POWER: The P1 port provides 5V/250mA on DSMR v5 meters
-- Pin 2 (Data Request) must be connected to +5V to enable data transmission
+- DATA REQUEST: Pin 2 must be connected to +5V to enable data flow
-- Pin 5 (Data) requires a 10kΩ pullup resistor to 3.3V
+- PULLUP RESISTOR: Pin 5 requires 10kΩ pullup to 3.3V for proper logic levels (Pin 5 is open drain)
-- The UART RX signal is inverted in the ESPHome configuration
+- UART SIGNAL: The data signal is inverted, because of the open-drain.
+(UART inversion configured in ESPHome)
+- GROUNDING: Both data ground (pin 3) and power ground (pin 6) need to connect to ESP GND

 ### 3D Printed Case